ianandersonlol/Seed-measurement-with-image-j/README.md

     5. Here is an example of a good image of a ruler.
     <img src="readme_images/R1.jpg" width = 400>
 Note how the ruler is straight, the measuring incraments are easy to understand, and the order number is easy to read.

+5. Once you have good images.
+You are ready to start analyzing!